jortilles/byPassPentahoLogin/README.md

  The destination_1 is the destination you declared in the destinos.properties file.

  The token is the hash md5 of the string: date + "SomeExtraText" + destination   where:
-    the date is the date with the format yyyy-mm-dd
+    the date is the date with the format dd-MM-yyyy

     "SomeExtraText" is just some extra text to make the hash ugliest.
 You can modify the class JortillesCultomFilter and place here you desired  text